The commutative algebra of congruence ideals and applications to number theory: Number theoretic applications.

-Note that $\hh^1_{f}(G_q,\Ad_f \otimes K)$ arises from the tangent space at the maximal ideal of the localization of $R_q$ at $\fp_q$.
-We also use the fact that is injective (as coboundaries are divisible).
-From this we get the exact sequence:
+\begin{proof} We note that $\Hom_\mco(\fp_q/\fp_q^2,E)$ is the tangent space at the maximal ideal of the localization of $R_q$ at $\fp_q$; see \eqref{eq:rank-cotangent}.
+Parts (1) and (2) then follow from a result of Kisin \cite[Proposition 2.3.5]{Kisin:2009a} (see also \cite[Lemma 1.2.5]{Allen:2016}), which identifies the completion of localisation of $R_q$ at $\fp_q$ with deformation ring that parametrizes lifts of the representation

-Comparing to \eqref{eq:cotangent}, we deduce the sequence is exact on the right, proving the first part, and also that the cokernel of $\iota_R^*$ can be identified with $ \hh^1_f(\mbb{Q},\Ad_f \otimes K/\mco)$.
+of fixed Hodge-Tate weights $(0,1)$(in the case of $q=p$), and of inertial type that is semistable for $q \neq p$, and that is unramified (for $q=p$).